pastebin3/k3s/README.md

 # Automated build of HA k3s Cluster with `kube-vip` and MetalLB

+# Automated build of HA k3s Cluster with `kube-vip` and MetalLB

 ![Fully Automated K3S etcd High Availability Install](https://img.youtube.com/vi/CbkEWcUZ7zM/0.jpg)

 This playbook will build an HA Kubernetes cluster with `k3s`, `kube-vip` and MetalLB via `ansible`.